- Majors & Minors

 Depending on your major, some programs may have additional requirements beyond the general university admission standards.

-If your major has additional admission requirements, you may be asked to complete a separate application to be accepted into your degree program.
+Your first step is to get admitted to UND and if your major has additional admission requirements, you may be asked to complete a separate application to be accepted into your degree program.

 Will my credits transfer to UND?